 Here at Cheaper Than Dirt!, we get many questions about milled vs. stamped receivers.
 Today, we will discuss the differences between the two and explain how to identify different AKs.

 Distinguishing the two can be a task for someone who does not know the specific differences.
 The following tips should help you learn those differences so you can identify your type of receiver.

-One of the easiest ways to visually differentiate a milled receiver is the large, rectangular-shaped cutout, which is nearly 5 inches long, above and in front of the magazine well.
+One of the easiest ways to visually differentiate a milled receiver is the large, rectangular-shaped cutout, which is nearly five inches long, above and in front of the magazine well.

 The pistol grip nut is riveted in place on the receiver just behind the trigger guard.
 The magazine well and magazine front latch slot are machined into the receiver.

 The grip screw nut, however, is a separate piece that fits down from inside the receiver through a square hole behind the trigger guard.

 Some authorities also believe they are more inherently accurate, but there are some who dismiss that difference as negligible or deny it altogether.

 There are many countries making both types of receivers, so please do not assume that your receiver is milled or stamped based on its country of origin.

-Which receiver do you prefer?
+Which AK-47 receiver do you prefer?
 Have you experienced an accuracy difference between a stamped or milled receiver?
 Tell us in the comment section.